 - Remove artificial fruits or vegetables or food-shaped magnets.
 These objects might appear to be edible.

 - Lock up breakable or potentially dangerous supplies.
-Install childproof latches on cabinets and drawers to limit access to items such as cleaning products, alcohol, matches, knives and scissors.
+Install childproof latches on cabinets and drawers to limit access to items such as cleaning products, alcohol, matches, knives, scissors and even plastic bags.

 Bedroom safety tips